 About Professor Enrico Bertino

 Enrico Bertino is a Full Professor of Paediatrics at the University of Turin.
 He is currently the Director of the Neonatal Care Unit at Turin University, located in Sant’Anna Hospital, the largest European national health hub.
 He is also in charge of the clinical activities of the Donor Human Milk Bank in the hospital.
-As a reference center for high-risk pregnancies, very preterm and critical newborns, S. Anna hospital has overall more than 6,000 deliveries per year with more than 100 very low birth weight of Infants per year.
+As a reference center for high-risk pregnancies, very preterm and critical newborns, S. Anna hospital has overall more than 6,000 deliveries per year with more than 100 very low birth weight Infants per year.

 He is President of the European Milk Bank Association from November 2018 and also a Founder Member of the Italian Association of Human Milk Banks and has authored over 250 scientific publications in international journals, mainly regarding neonatal nutrition and growth.